Eugène Chigot: Peintre officiel de la Marine and war artist

 In 1917, in his capacity as an official government artist, Chigot was approached to join the French forces at Calais where he helped organise a morale boosting exhibition of Great War art.
+Chigot was an official war painter appointed by the French Ministry of Marine, recording the destruction of WWI in Calais and Nieuwpoort.
 He recorded war damaged Calais, in a series of drawings and paintings, some of which have been lost.
 One major canvas Le Port de Calais (1917) has survived and shows a group of, heroically posed dockers, purposefully repairing the destroyed dock in Calais.
 At Nieuport on the River Yser, he witnessed first hand the effects of the bombardment on the town and created a series of stark drawings and paintings of the destruction.

-The psychological effects of his experiences in the Great War left him in a depressed state.
-He and his wife embarked on a long vacation on the Côte d'Azur, where paintings such as Juan-les-Pins (1919), displayed expressionist tendencies.
-He was re elected to the committee of the Salon d'Autumn in 1919 and in 1920 he received a modicum of international recognition when he had paintings exhibited at the Metropolitan Museum in New York, an exhibition that toured some of the major galleries of the United States.
+These years where he witnessed horrendous destruction changed his painting from the pastoral impressionism on which his reputation was largely based to a more sombre Realism.
+There were psychological effects that left him in a depressed state.
+He and his wife embarked on a long vacation on the Côte d'Azur, where paintings such as Juan-les-Pins (1919), displayed a vibrant pallette and expressionist tendencies.
+He was re elected to the committee of the Salon d'Autumn in 1919 and in 1920 he had paintings exhibited at the Metropolitan Museum in New York, in an exhibition that toured some of the major galleries of the United States.

-Eugène Chigot died in Paris on July 14, 1923.
+Eugène Chigot died in Paris on 14 July 1923.
 His body was returned to Valenciennes and buried beside other members of his family at the Saint-Roch cemetery (Cimetière Saint-Roch).
+In attendance were his lifetime friends Le Sidaner and the sculptor Félix-Alexandre Desruelles who had produced a bronze bust of Chigot in 1887.

 Public collections (selected)

 Examples of Chigot's work can be found at : Musée d'Orsay, Musée de France d'Opale Sud, Musée Antoine Vivenel, Musée du Touquet-Paris-Plage, Palais des Beaux-Arts de LillePetit Palais, Musée Carnavalet, Musée de Nantes, and Indianapolis Museum of Art.

-Eugène Chigot has been the subject of several posthumous exhibitions (selected): at the Musée Galliera in 1954, at the Hôtel de Ville de Calais in 1960, the Salon d' Automne, Paris in 1960, the Kaplan Gallery, London in 1964 and in le Touquet at the Musée du Touquet in 2008.
+Chigot has been the subject of several posthumous exhibitions (selected): at the Musée Galliera in 1954, at the Hôtel de Ville de Calais in 1960, the Salon d' Automne, Paris in 1960, the Kaplan Gallery, London in 1964 and in le Touquet at the Musée du Touquet in 2008.
 On the centenary of his death in 2023 the Maison du Port départemental d'Etaples-sur-mer and the Musée de la marine d'Etaples-sur-mer organized the exhibition "Eugène Chigot, Peintre de la Côte d'Opale" commemorating his work in the local area.

 The Association des Amis d' Eugène Chigot in Touquet maintains his legacy.